dougnutz/hoc/ReadTheWeb/Readme.md

     - `String payload = webRead.GetData(gateUrl);`
     - Then use `Serial.println(payload);` to display the value.
 ## Customize it
-- Replace <code> with the api key.
+- Replace "code" with the api key.
 Then Change the url to replace hello with the students name with no spaces `char gateUrl[]="http://hocfun.azurewebsites.net/api/echo?code=<code>&name=<your Name>`
 ## Checkpoint
 - Run the program and make sure it works.